-Below are some field schools and internships opportunities that may be of interest to MSU students...
+Below are some field schools and internships opportunities that might be of interest to Montclair State students

-Note: some of these are sponsored by Montclair State, some are hosted by other institutions; some of these are local, some are more distant; and this list is anything but comprehensive, so be sure to look around elsewhere... but all of the opportunities listed below have a good track record of accepting and/or employing MSU students.
+Note: some of these are sponsored by Montclair State, some are hosted by other institutions; some of these are local, some are more distant; and this list is anything but comprehensive, so be sure to look around elsewhere, but all of the opportunities listed below have a good track record of accepting and/or employing Montclair State students.
 And remember, if you find a really great opportunity, consider applying for a Bigel grant to help pay for it!

-Archaeology students should also contact Prof Siegel & Prof Matthews about other current & upcoming opportunities for MSU students!
+Archaeology students should also contact Prof Siegel & Prof Matthews about other current & upcoming opportunities for Montclair State University students!

 Internships & Field Schools - Details